 The march for Civil Rights in Northern Ireland

-On 5th October 1968 a march was planned in Derry.
-It was banned under the Special Powers Act by William Craig, the hard line Minister of Home Affairs.
+On 5th October 1968, a march was planned in the city of Derry.
+It was banned under the Special Powers Act by William Craig, the hard-line Minister of Home Affairs.
 He had the excuse that Protestants had also applied to counter demonstrate on the same day.
 NICRA determined that they would not call off the march.
 To uphold the ban of the civil rights march, the Royal Ulster Constabulary, using water cannons and batons, viciously attacked the protesters, many of whom were prominent politicians.
-The protest degenerated into full scale rioting in the nationalist Bogside area of Derry as the RUC attempted to subdue the area.
+The protest degenerated into full-scale rioting in the nationalist Bogside area of Derry as the RUC attempted to subdue the area.